koderzi/electron-dev/README.md

 - `-h, --help`: Show the help message.
 - `-c, --create-display`: Create a VNC virtual display.
+- `-s, --start-app`: Start the Electron app.
 - `-q, --quit-display`: Quit the VNC virtual display.

-- `-s, --start-app`: Start the Electron app.
+How to use:

+1. Create a VNC virtual display by using code `electron-dev -c` in vscode terminal.
+2. Start TigerVNC connect to `localhost:5900`.
+Please make sure that authentication option `none` have been enabled.
+3. Once connected, you can start your electron app using code `electron-dev -s`.
+Please make sure that you are in the app directory before start.